aag/dinoremix/README.md

 ## Dinosaur Remix [![Build Status](https://travis-ci.org/aag/dinoremix.svg?branch=master)](https://travis-ci.org/aag/dinoremix) [![License](https://img.shields.io/badge/License-GPLv2-blue.svg)](LICENSE.md)

 Dinosaur Remix is a web page that takes Dinosaur Comics and remixes them randomly, hopefully in interesting ways.
-It uses PHP, Python, and jQuery to do its remix-o-matic dance.
+It uses PHP, Python, and MithrilJS to do its remix-o-matic dance.

 You can see it here:
 http://dinoremix.definingterms.com/